matthew-boisvert/Grad-Rate-Predictor/README.md

 ## Installation

-1. Commit [this](https://github.com/matthew-boisvert/Grad-Rate-Predictor) repository to a local repository using Git or download the files from GitHub
+1. Clone [this](https://github.com/matthew-boisvert/Grad-Rate-Predictor) repository to a local repository using Git or download the files from GitHub
 2. Install [Python 3.6 or above](https://www.python.org/downloads/) and add
 3. On Windows and MacOs/Linux, run the following command to change the current directory to the folder where the downloaded files were stored
 ```bash